 I work in response to the energy around me, which shifts dramatically between seasons where I live on the east end of Long Island.
 My paintings are the result of physical responses to emotional experiences, and each piece is a visual record of intangible things - the deep feelings and fleeting thoughts running through me as I consume news, music and podcasts each day are layered and woven into my work through marks of charcoal and strokes of paint.
-As a result, my compositions tend to be complicated and colorful, and the viewing experience requires processing and often invokes more emotion than understanding for viewers.
+As a result, my compositions tend to be complicated and colorful, teetering between abstraction and recognizable forms.

 My love affair with markmaking has multiple facets, but I most correlate it to the inadequacies of spoken or written language.
-As a stutterer, words often fail me, but making a mark provides an immediate and direct release of energy that expands beyond the limits of my vocabulary.
-I am motivated by the idea that a person’s energy can be bound into a mark, and the fact that this mark has never been made before gives it an honesty and authenticity that established words lack.
+As a stutterer, words often fail me, but making a mark provides an immediate and direct release of energy - a means of communication beyond the vocabulary of spoken language.
+My compositions develop through an intuitive and physical process of gesture and patience.
+I rework my paintings many times, leaving little trace of the original and resulting in images that seem to breathe lives of their own.

 Madison Fender Photo